Peer advisors are a great resource for students looking for answers to questions such as:

 Meet our PE Peer Advisors

 GRACE HU: Grace is a senior double majoring in Political Economy and Economics, with minors in Data Science and Public Policy.
 Her concentration for the PE major is Development and Governance.
 Growing up in Shanghai, China before coming to Berkeley, Grace is a proud first-generation college student.
 On campus, she is actively involved in Net Impact Berkeley, a social impact consulting club, where she has led projects such as developing a climate finance donor strategy for a global NGO and crafting a growth strategy for a carbon-capture climate tech startup.
 Grace is also deeply engaged in research, working on impact evaluation for development interventions through URAP and serving as a research assistant for the Institute for Research on Labor and Employment.
 Beyond her research and consulting work, she has served as a reader for STAT 20, worked in the ASUC, and contributed to the organizing committee for the Berkeley China Summit.
 Grace is passionate about poverty alleviation, global development, and creating impactful change through research and strategy.
 She is eager to connect with fellow PE majors to discuss navigating college and personal life as a first-gen/international student/second-language speaker, as well as exploring research and business opportunities on campus.
-Grace is available to meet on Wednesdays, 10am – 11am.
+Grace is available to meet on Thursdays from 12:30pm to 1:30pm.

 AMIT KRISHNAN: Amit is a junior majoring in Political Economy with a minor in Music.
 His concentration is on Inequality in the US.
 On campus he is an undergraduate researcher with a URAP project that seeks to analyze the polarization of the U.S. Congress over time, the lead of the Tax Legal Research Committee in his third year with the ASUC Legal Clinic, on the board of the Music Undergraduate Committee, a Curriculum Co-chair with the Political Economy Student Association (PESA), and in his third year as a member of UC Berkeley’s Chamber Chorus.
 Off-campus, he has interned with the San Francisco District Attorney’s Office for two summers, where he worked in the White Collar Crime division, specifically Worker Rights and Economic Crimes.
 After graduating, Amit intends to take a gap year and then attend law school.
 In his free time, he loves to listen to and make music, spend time with friends, and travel.
 He looks forward to meeting his peers and sharing his experiences regarding the Political Economy Major.
-Amit is available to meet on Fridays, 11am – noon.
+Amit is available to meet on Fridays from 11am to 12pm.

 JORDAN VU: Jordan is a third-year double-majoring in Political Economy and Statistics.
 His concentration is International Trade with Econometric Analysis.
 At Berkeley, he works at the College of Civil and Environmental Engineering as well as the Restorative Justice Center.
 In these two roles he navigates paperwork, lab roles, and bridging communities where possible.
 He is actively involved with the Southeast Asian Student Coalition as the Operations Director, advocating for a better focus on the SEAA Diaspora on campus.
 In the summer of 2024, he was in Washington D.C., working alongside the Southeast Asian Action Resource Center to advocate for immigration reform.
 He also mentors high school students with SASC, through their mentorship program.
 For the Fall 2025 Semester, he will be part of the Political Economy Student Association (PESA) as the Social Co-Chair.
 In the past, he was in the ASUC under a senator focusing on Southeast Asian Relations and also with the Student Policy Institute at Berkeley, focusing on immigration policies.